vantagetutoring/vantagetutoring.github.io/Static Pages/1 - About/terms.md

 Vantage Tutoring expressly disclaims, and you expressly release Vantage Tutoring from, any and all liability whatsoever for any controversies, claims, suits, injuries and/or damages arising from and/or in any way related to: (1) any inaccuracy, untimeliness or incompleteness regarding a user's Eligibility Conditions and/or (2) misstatements or misrepresentations made by any user.

-Vantage Tutoring reserves all of its rights under the Communications Decency Act, including without limitation its right to remove anything objectionable to Vantage Tutoring in its sole discretion.
-Alleged improprieties by any user may be reported to Vantage Tutoring by email at info@superiorlearning.ca

 ## E. THIRD PARTY REPORTS
 Vantage Tutoring may utilize third party consumer reporting agencies that perform, among other things, criminal background checks, sex offender registry checks, motor vehicle records checks, credit checks, and identification verifications ("consumer reports").
 Vantage Tutoring does not endorse or make any representations or warranties regarding the reliability of such consumer reports or the accuracy, timeliness or completeness of any information in the consumer reports.
 Vantage Tutoring does not independently verify information in the consumer reports.